-Google Chrome is designed for not just for regular internet users but also for web developers, who often create a website, design blogs, etc. The Inspect Element or Inspect option of Google Chrome assists users to find some information about a website which is hidden from view.
+Google Chrome is designed not just for regular internet users but also for web developers, who often create a website, design blogs, etc. The Inspect Element or Inspect option of Google Chrome assists users to find some information about a website that is hidden from view.
 Here are some tips on using the Inspect Element of Google Chrome browser for Windows PC.

 Inspect Element of Google Chrome

 Many websites show popups if the visitor stays on the web page for more than 15 or 20 seconds.
 Or, many times an image, ad or icon, opens after clicking somewhere randomly.
-To find these hidden files of a web page, you can make use of the Sources tab of Inspect Element.
+To find these hidden files on a web page, you can make use of the Sources tab of Inspect Element.
 It shows a tree-view list on the left-hand side that can be explored.

 2] Get HEX/RGB color code in Chrome